Black Hole of Andros

 See Black Hole of Andros on the map of Bahamas!

 - Stephanie Schwabe, Rodney A. Herbert, Black Holes of Bahamas: what they are and why they are black.
 Science Direct.
-Accessed in 16th July 2010
+Accessed on July 16, 2010

 - Stephanie Schwabe, The Floor of Fire, Divernet.
-Accessed in 16th July 2010
+Accessed on July 16, 2010